PREETHI3312/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**
-Thus te program is executed successfully.
+Thus the program is executed successfully.